F-I-D-O/Manuals/manuals/Windows/Powershell Manual.md

+# Script Language

-# Reading script block arguments
+## Reading script block arguments
 Each script block can be called with parameters.
 The arguments are first parsed by PowerShell and then passed to the script block.
 See [Parameter parsing](#parameter-parsing) for details.
 Note that this parsing happens even if the script was invoked from outside PowerShell.

 We have two ways how to read the arguments passed to the script: